 What Is Chronic Cough?

-Chronic cough is a persistent cough that lasts eight weeks or longer, on some or most days.
-While cough is a symptom of many lung diseases as well as some non-lung conditions, chronic cough often last much longer than eight weeks and continues despite treatment of any other condition and in some cases, when other diseases have been ruled out.
+Chronic cough is a persistent cough that lasts eight weeks or longer on some or most days.
+While having a cough is a symptom of many lung diseases as well as some non-lung conditions, a chronic cough often last much longer than eight weeks and continues despite treatment of any other condition and in some cases, when other diseases have been ruled out.

-1. "Symptomatic" chronic cough is caused by an underlying disease and can be treated once the disease is diagnosed.
+• "Symptomatic" chronic cough is caused by an underlying disease and can treated and often resolved once the disease is diagnosed.

-2. "Refractory" chronic cough is a cough that persists despite guideline based treatment.
+• "Refractory" chronic cough is often caused by an underlying reason that persists despite guideline-based treatment.

 Terms to Describe Chronic Cough